Gillian Lundgren of Black Jet Bakery Talks Cortland Merchant Life

 What marketing strategies have attracted customers to Black Jet Baking most effectively, and how have you adapted your approach over time?

-We started as a wholesale business and strategically tried to look for accounts/locations throughout the city and bay area to spread our goods as far and wide as possible.
-Since then, we have tried to use Instagram to let people know about new items and things we are excited about!!
+We started as a wholesale business and strategically sought out accounts and locations throughout the city and the Bay Area to distribute our goods as widely as possible.
+Since then, we have been using Instagram to let people know about our new items and things we are excited about.

 What advice would you give someone interested in starting their bakery or pursuing a career in baking?